IntersectAustralia/owntime-manager/README.md

 The script uses the OpenStack Python SDK: <http://developer.openstack.org/sdks/python/openstacksdk/users/index.html>

-The script has been developed against Python 2.7.10.
+The script has been developed against Python 2.7.10 and OpenStack Python SDK 0.7.3.

 ## Installation